znuny/Znuny/.github/PULL_REQUEST_TEMPLATE.md

   Details are important and help maintainers processing your PR.
   Please be sure to fill out additional details, if applicable.
   Note: Remove this section if not needed.

+  If a PR is related to an issue, please use the 'Linked issues' function on the sidebar.
 -->

 <!--
-- This PR is related to issue: #
+- This PR is related to PR: #
-- This PR fixes issue: #
 - ...
 -->